Mother Nature surpassed herself when crafting the Mother City - Simon Richmond (Lonely Planet)

 You don't need a holiday.
 You need Cape Town. (www.capetown.travel)

-Capestop.co.za gives you an overview of what's happening and what to do in Cape Town.
+Capestop.co.za keeps you up to date of what's happening and what to do in Cape Town.

 Warm, sunny summers are from December to February with longer days (up to 10 hours) and are very popular with local and international visitors.
 Residents spent summers outside - running, cycling, hiking or visiting markets.
 During these months the south easter wind cools the city.
 This strong wind is also known as the Cape Doctor for cleaning air pollution.